“For lovers who love food…Culinary indulgence doesn’t have to be expensive…” Washington Post

 Do not be surprised if you awaken early and see us returning from the Orange County Farmer’s Market with fresh eggs, fruit, and “just-picked” organic fruits vegetables for your enjoyment (such as the local Orange County strawberries shown here)!

 The innkeepers at the Holladay House Bed and Breakfast are pleased to accommodate the dietary needs of all guests.
 If you have a special need, notify us at the time of your reservation.
 We have a variety of recipes for many special diets, and often have created special breakfasts for:

 - low-cholesterol diets

 - fructose-intolerant diets

 - food allergies (nuts, strawberries, eggs, cheese, shellfish, etc.) – please tell us the nature and severity of your allergies at the time you make your reservation.

 - vegetarian diets (including ovo-lacto, lacto, ovo, and vegan)

 Let us know about your own dietary requirements, and we will happily create a breakfast you can enjoy!

 We take pride in our region’s rich and varied agricultural heritage.
 We purchase our food products from these local purveyors:

-The Holladay House Signature Coffee comes exclusively from Orange County Coffee Roasters.
-Roasting only a few blocks away from the Holladay House, Orange County Coffee Roasters imports and roasts the finest coffees from around the world.
+The Holladay House Signature Coffee comes exclusively from Orange County Roasters.
+Roasting only a few blocks away from the Holladay House, Orange County Roasters imports and roasts the finest coffees from around the world.
 Custom-roasted to our own specifications, the Holladay House Signature Coffee is rich, full-bodied, and the perfect way to start your day!